vrtbl/passerine/CONTRIBUTING.md

 The datastructures associated with these pipes can be found in `src/pipeline`.

 Note that pipes can only reference datastructures in pipeline - the pipeline should never reference anything found in pipes.
-Additionally, pipes should not rely on other pipes to get their job done.
+Additionally, pipes should *not* rely on other pipes to get their job done.
-We follow the philosophy of \*nix: Each pipe should do one thing, and do it well.
+We follow the philosophy of Unix\*\*: Each pipe should do one thing, and do it well.
-(However, we do not believe everything is a file.)

 Pipes can, however, rely on datastructures in `src/utils` and `src/vm`.
 For instance, all datastructures are annotated with `Annotations`, which point to which part of the source file each each structure represents.

 `src/utils` contains utilities that can be used throughout the entire compiler.
-This includes printing errors, building the P standard library, annotating source files, and passing data through multiple pipes at a time.
+This includes utilities for printing errors, building the P standard library, annotating source files, and passing data through multiple pipes sequentially.

 The powerhouse of this operation, the VM and its associated datastructures, can be found in `src/VM`.
-The VM is expected to only rely on bytecode and a constants table, and pipes are expected not to rely on the VM, unless producing one of the VMs datastructures.
+The VM is expected to only rely on bytecode and a constants table.
+Pipes should not to rely on the VM, unless they are producing a VM-specific datastructure.

 As for testing, each non-trivial file is expected to have unit tests at the bottom of it.
 As a rule of thumb, at least a third of a file should be dedicated to testing.